AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 It works with `wav` files or any other audio format thanks to `torchaudio` and `ffmpeg`, and it is comfortably interactive thanks to the high customizability of the [HoloViz ecosystem](https://holoviz.org/), hence the name - `wav + HoloViz = WaloViz`.

-I made WaloViz with three main things in mind:
+I created WaloViz with three main things in mind:

 1. **It should be EASY** - starting to use it requires 3 lines of code
 2. **It should be POWERFUL** - there are many advanced features, such as exporting to an HTML file and overlaying custom data
-3. **It should be OPEN** - open-source is the right place for WaloViz to exist, take a look at [our GitHub Repo](https://github.com/AlonKellner/waloviz), and consider giving us a :star2:!
+3. **It should be OPEN** - open-source is the right place for WaloViz to exist, take a look at [our GitHub Repo](https://github.com/AlonKellner/waloviz), and if you like it - consider giving us a :star2: :)

 ## Why I started WaloViz